facebook/memlab/website/docs/installation.md

 ## Commands
-To check if the installation complete, run `memlab help` in your console, you should see helper text as follows (view the documentation for each command [here](./cli/CLI-commands.md)):
+To check if the installation completed, run `memlab help` in your console, you should see helper text as follows (view the documentation for each command [here](./cli/CLI-commands.md)):
 ```